IngJohEricsson/draft-johansson-ccwg-scream-bis/draft-johansson-ccwg-rfc8298bis-screamv2.md

 ### Reference Window Update {#ref-wnd-update}

 The reference window update contains two parts.
-One that reduces the congestion window when congestion events (listed above) occur, and one part that continously increases the reference window.
+One that reduces the reference window when congestion events (listed above) occur, and one part that continously increases the reference window.

 The target bitrate is updated whenever the reference window is updated.

-Actions when congestion detected
+#### reference window reduction

 ~~~
 # The reference window is updated at least every VIRTUAL_RTT